To access the Classic Dashboard click on the dropdown behind a survey and click on See Dashboard. Now you'll be taken to the overview dashboard.

-The Dashboard section gives you a real-time overview of all the feedback you received on a specific feedback form.
+The Dashboard section gives you a real-time overview of all the feedback you received on a specific feedback survey.
 You can see what you're doing well and on what aspects there's room for improvement, according to your respondents.

 The overall scores in the grids are weighted average values of all responses in the grid.
 By clicking on a specific question, you see the details of the scores and comments on that particular element.
 This applies to all the Starred-grids and NPS scores.

-At the top of the screen, you can download the responses on the feedback form.
+At the top of the screen, you can download the responses on the feedback survey.
 Click on Responses and then on Download responses, you'll receive a CSV file with all responses in your inbox.
 You can read here how to convert the CSV file to an Excel file.

 The Net Promoter Score (NPS) is also shown on the dashboard.
-NPS answers indicate whether your clients will recommend your company to friends and/or colleagues.
+NPS answers indicate whether your respondents will recommend your company to friends and/or colleagues.
 NPS is considered the 'ultimate score' to measure customer loyalty.
 Want to know more about NPS?
 Click here!

 The Starred Dashboard contains several scores.
 What is the meaning of these scores and how are they calculated?